zhengyishen0/LLM/README.md

 **RAG vs Fine-Tuning**

-_TL;DR: For beginner LLM developer, you should always prefer RAG to fine-tuning._
+_TL;DR: For beginner LLM developer, you should always prefer RAG over fine-tuning._

 RAG is better at using the up-to-date knowledge without retraining the model.
 Fine-tuning is better at creating specialized LLMs using smaller models.
 (Deep Dive [Here](https://www.promptingguide.ai/research/rag.en#rag-vs-fine-tuning))